dnascimento/askJava/README.md

 Stackoverflow open-source implementation in Java for cloud with NoSQL Backend

-Protobuf must be installed in containe
+Protobuf must be installed in containeR

 Working in Openshift?